Marriage Proposal Ideas that are ACTUALLY Unique

 photo by Susan Lines

 They stopped by places that were significant to the couple’s relationship, as well as places that Megan could get pampered and dolled up before the proposal.
 After the day was over, the getting down on one knee part was ultimately done in private (a great strategy), but it was still captured from a distance on camera!
 Make sure you hire a photographer when you propose – it’s one of the more important parts of planning your proposal.
+You can see more scavenger hunt proposal ideas here.

-CREATE A MILESTONE MOVIE:
+CREATE A MILESTONE MOVIE

 With video creation being easier than ever (heck, you could simply use your smart phone to shoot it!), we’ve seen some really cute videos being compiled and shown right before the proposal.
 There are movie trailer proposals, Disney montages, and tons of others.
 One of our favorite marriage proposal ideas is recording a video of you at all the places that are meaningful to your relationship.
 Record you at the park you laid in for 5 hours on a Tuesday evening, the restaurant you went to with her parents for the first time, the pet store you got your bulldog from – tell her why these moments were so special to you and your relationship.